 All companies incorporated in Hong Kong must have a company secretary, which is either a natural person ordinarily residing in Hong Long or a body corporate having its registered office or a place of business in Hong Kong (Section 474 of the Companies Ordinance).

-The role of the company secretary is to provide corporate secretarial services, namely insuring the constant compliance of the company with applicable laws and regulations, keeping and updating the statutory books and records, filing annual return and changes in the corporate information, auditing and approving annual financial statements, etc.
+The role of the company secretary is to provide corporate secretarial services, namely ensuring the constant compliance of the company with applicable laws and regulations, keeping and updating the statutory books and records, filing annual return and changes in the corporate information, auditing and approving annual financial statements, etc.

 In the event of failure to appoint a company secretary, the Companies Registrar may direct the company to comply and each responsible person of the company is liable to a fine of HK$ 100,000.